codeforamerica/codeforamerica.org-archive/playbooks/fellowship/toolkit/start-a-fellowship-program.md

 ### Development Sprints and Mentorship (March–May)

 Gives the fellows a chance to build and refine the technology and better scope out the problem they’re trying to solve.
 When the fellows come back from Residency they begin the development of their first project prototype after whittling their ideas down to a top few.
-This is when they really start using “lean” principles to build their work.
-Fellows are also encouraged to use an agile development processes and tests to increase the security and rigor of their app projects.
+This is when they really start using [“lean” principles](http://theleanstartup.com/principles) to build their work.
+Fellows are also encouraged to use an [agile development](https://docs.google.com/a/codeforamerica.org/document/d/1ybaIrGcUN3e4uWIHSphlx8UhjSCyr1yfcelg7jZ-Kr8/edit) process and tests to increase the security and rigor of their app projects.
 These include unit testing, route testing, and integration testing.
 The tests functioned as a safeguard against unintentional regressions, and also helped to document the expected behavior of the code in clear, concise code.

 Staff engage with fellows at this time with recurring trainings, meetings, and one on one chats to continue supporting fellows.
 Fellows also meet in person with their government partners and community stakeholders to pitch ideas and get project feedback.

 ### Mid-Year Reports and Celebrations (June)

 Code for America fellowship teams create a mid-year report on their project progress and metrics.
-We also host “BETA”), a small conference that gives the CfA community a chance to learn about what the fellows are working on.
+We also host “[BETA](http://beta.codeforamerica.org/)”, a small conference that gives the CfA community a chance to learn about what the fellows are working on.

 ### Product Sprints and Career Development (July–August)